The Wangapeka Track

 Approximate time: 1 hr 40 min

-This first section is a fairly easy tramp through rolling terrain with a well-defined track which is benched and boardwalked through many of the soggier parts.
+The first section of the track is a fairly easy tramping through rolling terrain with a well-defined track which is benched and boardwalked through many of the soggier parts.

 Kings Creek Hut to Stone Hut